SAP's Vishal Sikka steps down, two new board members named

 Sikka was leaving SAP for personal reasons with immediate effect, the company said in a statement on Sunday.

-A computer scientist by training, Sikka was key in developing SAP's flagship product, Hana, which helps firms analyse large amounts of data quickly, and bringing it to market.
+A computer scientist by training, Sikka was key in developing SAP's flagship product, Hana, which helps firms analyze large amounts of data quickly, and bringing it to market.

 "I would like to personally thank Vishal for his contribution to take SAP to this stage," said Hasso Plattner, chairman of SAP's supervisory board.
 "We will remain friends as he pursues the next step in his journey."